 I’ve been making Elegant Mushroom Lemon Basil Soup with Wild Rice for ages.
 Decades.
 Long before I even had kids.
 Way back when I was just figuring out how to really expand my cooking skills beyond what my Mom taught me, I picked up one of those little paperback cookbooks near the grocery store check out stand.
 Do they still have those little cookbooks?
 I’ve become blind to everything stuck near the checkout stand, placed there to tempt you!

 But anyway, Elegant Mushroom Lemon Basil Soup with Wild Rice is one of the first recipes I remember making that wasn’t just something I learned from someone else (Hey Mom, how do you make blah blah blah) or kind of made up after tasting something.
 It’s hard to remember a time when you couldn’t just google up a recipe, and if you wanted a cookbook, had to drive to a bookstore (and shell out some big bucks!) rather than just hit up a site online.

 About Elegant Mushroom Lemon Basil Soup with Wild Rice:

 In some ways, those cheap little pamphlet-style cookbooks kind of shaped my early cooking style.
-I had a knack for picking recipes out that had a bit of “elegance” around them but were still easily enough (and cheap enough) to make on a living on a barely over the minimum wage budget.
+I had a knack for picking recipes out that had a bit of “elegance” to them but were still easily enough (and cheap enough) to make when living on a barely over the minimum wage budget.
 And friends and family (my Mom loved this recipe I passed on to her) and co-workers at potlucks started complimenting me and cooks thrive on that, amirite?